ImperialCollegeLondon/safedata_validator/docs/data_providers/overview.md

 process in overview is:

 * Prepare your data following the [formatting information](data_format/overview.md).
-* Submit the dataset to the relevant metadata server for validation.
-To find the details of this server please contact the data manager for the organisation you are submitting to.
-In order to submit data, you will need to be properly registered with the organisation.
+* Submit the dataset to the data manager for the organisation you are submitting to, who will run the `safedata_validator` package on your dataset and provide automated feedback to help you address any issues:

     * If the validation succeeds then the dataset will be published on Zenodo.
 The dataset will be associated with the Zenodo community of the organisation you are submitting to.
     * If the validation fails then you will get an error report so you can fix the problems and resubmit.

+* Once the dataset is published, the metadata for your dataset will be added to the organisation metadata server, so that it can be searched to help data discovery.

 !!!
 Warning
     You **must not** publish your dataset directly to Zenodo.
 This skips validation and means that the datasets are not linked together under a single [curation account](availability.md#data-curation).

 !!!
-Note "safedata at SAFE"
+Note "`safedata` at the SAFE Project"
     You can see published datasets for the [SAFE Project Zenodo community](https://zenodo.org/communities/safe/).